Bylaws of the Midwest Association for Toxicology and Therapeutic Drug Monitoring (MATT)

 Section 4: Duties of the Officers

-Past-President: The immediate Past-President will remain as a voting member of the executive board for one year after completion of term of office as President.
-The Past-President is responsible for the Nominations committee and the proper presentation of candidates prior to the annual meeting.
+Immediate Past-President: The Immediate Past-President will remain as a voting Member of the Executive Board for one year after completion of term of office as President.
+The Immediate Past-President is responsible for the Nominations Committee and the proper presentation of candidates prior to the annual meeting.

-Treasurer: Shall keep accurate and timely financial records including all receipts of monies, expenditures, disbursements and accounts receivable of the Association.
-Shall maintain the bank account for the Association’s funds and provide monthly statements of accounts to the Executive Board.
-Shall deposit all monies received by the Association.
-Shall make all payments as directed by the President or the Executive Board.
-Shall provide a yearly financial statement to the Association members at the annual meeting, and provide financial statements required by federal and state agencies.
-Every third year, the incoming Vice-President will serve as the Assistant Treasurer and will hold that position until their term as Past-President ends.
+Treasurer: The Treasurer shall keep accurate and timely financial records including all receipts of monies, expenditures, disbursements, and accounts receivable of the Association.
+The Treasurer shall maintain the bank account for the Association’s funds and provide monthly statements of accounts to the Executive Board, which will be permanently archived by the Secretary.
+The Treasurer shall update and maintain non-profit status.
+The Treasurer shall deposit all monies received by the Association.
+The Treasurer shall make all payments as directed by the President or the Executive Board.
+The Treasurer shall provide a yearly financial statement to the Association Members at the annual meeting, and provide financial statements required by federal and state agencies.
+The Executive Director will serve as the Assistant Treasurer and will hold that position until their term as Executive Director ends.
 The Treasurer will arrange for the Assistant Treasurer to be associated with all bank accounts.

-Newsletter Editor(s): The President will appoint the Newsletter Editor(s).
-A term of office is not defined.
-The Editor(s) can be removed by vote of the Executive Board.
+Newsletter Editor(s): The President appoints the Newsletter Editor(s).
+The term of office is not defined.
+The Newsletter Editor(s) serves at the pleasure of the Executive Board and can be removed by vote of the Executive board.
 The Newsletter Editor(s) serves in an advisory capacity on the Executive Board but does not have voting rights in Board decisions.
-The Editor(s) is responsible for the publication of at least two newsletters per year on the schedule affirmed each year by the Executive Board.
+The Newsletter Editor(s) is responsible for reaching out to individuals and organizations for inclusion in letters and may work closely with the Communications Committee in developing content and stories.
+The Newsletter Editor(s) is responsible for the publication of at least two newsletters per year on the schedule affirmed each year by the Executive Board, which will be permanently archived by the Secretary.

-Membership Chair: The President appoints the person in this position.
-A term of office is not defined.
-The Chair can be removed by vote of the Executive Board.
+Membership Chair: The President appoints the Membership Chair.
+The term of office is not defined.
+The Membership Chair serves at the pleasure of the Executive Board and can be removed by vote of the Executive Board.
 The Membership Chair serves in an advisory capacity on the Executive Board but does not have voting rights in Board decisions.
-The person in the position is responsible for collecting membership renewals and maintaining a current list of the membership, including an email directory.
-The person is responsible for notification of dues past due.
-The Membership Chair is responsible for generating membership certificates and distributing annually to new or renewing members.
+The Membership Chair is responsible for collecting Membership renewals and maintaining a current list of the Membership, including an email directory.
+The Membership Chair is responsible for notification of dues past due.
+The Membership Chair is responsible for generating Membership certificates and distributing annually to new or renewing Members.
+The Membership list will be archived periodically (i.e., annually).

 Section 5: Term of Office

-Each Officer of the Executive Board shall be elected by a majority vote of the membership.
-Starting in 2003, the President and Vice-President serve a one-year term.
+Each Officer of the Executive Board shall be elected by a majority vote of the Membership.
+Starting in 2003, the President, Vice-President, and Immediate Past President serve a one-year term.
 The Secretary will serve a two-year term.
 Starting in 2020, the Treasurer will serve a four-year term.
 Each Officer or Member of the Executive Board will take office immediately following the Annual Meeting.

 Article VI: Removal From Office, Removal of Membership, Appeal